toXel/AdventOfCode/README.md

-# AdventOfCode2015
+# Advent of Code 2015
 SPOILER ALARM!
-My solutions for the adventofcode.com puzzles
+My solutions for the [http://adventofcode.com](adventofcode.com) puzzles 2015